* Nov core machinery orders +5.7 pct m/m vs forecast -1.4 pct

 Analysts expect capital spending to remain in a gradual uptrend, given hefty company profits, negative interest rates, the need for labor-saving technologies to counter labor shortages, and procurement for the 2020 Tokyo Olympics.

-"The bigger picture is that firms are facing the most severe capacity shortages since the early 1990s," said Marcel Thieliant, senior Japan economist at Capital Economics.
+"The bigger picture is that firms are facing the most severe capacity shortages since the early 1990s," said Marcel Thieliant, senior Japan economist at Capital Economics, who expects non-residential investment to rise 2 percent this year.

 Japan's economy is in its best shape in years, led by strong global demand lifting exports and corporate earnings, although inflation remains subdued because of sluggish wage growth and weak consumer spending.